 About the Class Format:

-Each week a new challenge opens.
+Each week a new challenge/lesson is presented.
 In most cases there is a streaming video lesson (not for download).
 Each week there is a lesson .PDF that you will click to open, download, and save.
 Many students print these and keep a notebook.
 The challenge and lessons are self-contained each week, but the year progresses with each lesson building on the previous.

 Evaluation of Images

 Each week I will select 10-16 images to evaluate and critique.
 Therefore, not every image submitted will be critiqued.
 The critiques will be presented to the entire class.
 By critiquing a cross section of images you will learn from images that are successful and those where certain aspects could be improved.
 Naturally we all want glowing critiques but critical comments are necessary for the group to learn.
 Images showing both shortcomings and successes are necessary for everyone to see and learn.
 I will always strive to pair my critiques with words of encouragement.
 Please understand that critical comments are vital to the course.
-I won’t be selecting a cross section of only the best photos, nor will I select my “favorite” photos to critique.
+I won’t be selecting a cross section of only the best photos.
 I’ll be looking for images that are inspirational, but I will also be selecting images that will help the group learn.

 Types of Challenges/Assignments